-

 git clone

-command.git clone <git-clone-URL>
+command:git clone <git-clone-URL>

-[1234567890@jupyter-nb-jdoe ~]$ git clone https://github.com/example/myrepo.git Cloning into myrepo... remote: Enumerating objects: 11, done. remote: Counting objects: 100% (11/11), done. remote: Compressing objects: 100% (10/10), done. remote: Total 2821 (delta 1), reused 5 (delta 1), pack-reused 2810 Receiving objects: 100% (2821/2821), 39.17 MiB | 23.89 MiB/s, done.
+with the HTTPS URL, for example:[1234567890@jupyter-nb-jdoe ~]$ git clone https://github.com/example/myrepo.git Cloning into myrepo... remote: Enumerating objects: 11, done. remote: Counting objects: 100% (11/11), done. remote: Compressing objects: 100% (10/10), done. remote: Total 2821 (delta 1), reused 5 (delta 1), pack-reused 2810 Receiving objects: 100% (2821/2821), 39.17 MiB | 23.89 MiB/s, done.
 Resolving deltas: 100% (1416/1416), done.

 -

-Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository is shown as a directory.
+Check that the contents of the repository are visible in the file browser in JupyterLab, or run the

 Updating your project with changes from a remote Git repository